-This article contains Frequently Asked Questions (FAQs) regarding Login with SSO in the following categories:
+This article contains Frequently Asked Questions (FAQs) regarding Login with SSO.

-Or, for more high-level information about Login with SSO, refer to the following articles:
+For more high-level information about Login with SSO, refer to About Login with SSO

 A: No. Login with SSO leverages your existing Identity Provider (IdP) to authenticate you into Bitwarden, however your Master Password and Email must still be entered in order to decrypt your Vault data unless your Organization is using Key Connector to self-host decryption keys.

 A: New users who log into their Organization using Login with SSO will be placed in the Accepted status of their Organization until they are confirmed by an administrator.
 When that user is assigned to a Group manually or via the Bitwarden Directory Connector, they will receive access to the appropriate shared items.